Carol Skinger

 I was excited when the quarterly magazine Western Pennsylvania History Magazine contacted me about using my Schenley Park Map (on the left) to illustrate a stunning and thorough 14 page article (125 citations!) about Mary Schenley titled “What’s in a Namesake” by Jake Oresick.
 It was published in Fall of 2015.
 Their publications are beautifully printed and designed and I could not be more thrilled to be part of it.
 This is the spread page where my map appears.

-You can order a map from me and it is here on my site in two sizes 18″ square $50 or 30″ square $100.
+You can order a map from me and it is here on my site in two sizes 18″ square and 30″ square.
 It is a wonderful help in keeping my art supplies stocked and dealing with various dollar and cents issues we all have!

 Listen to an NPR story about Mary Schenley written and produced by Margaret J. Krauss where she and author Jake Oresick talk about Mary Schenley.

 So I added color, information, history and a red border to make it more compatible with the Frick Park Map which people love to frame together as a set.
-I never set out to be a map seller but no one else I approached would take it over so I decided to do it myself.
+Though at this point in time (2024) the Frick Pittsburgh Museum store does not carry Frick map anymore.
+I never set out to be a map seller but no one else I approached would take it over, so I decided to do it myself.
 It brings such pleasure to so many people who love that park and it is a beautiful piece to get lost in while studying it.

-The BIG audience for my print are children and men!
-Yes Pittsburgh women, or men who do not know what to get for your husbands, or folks who have to come up with a great memorable baby present but don’t want to contribute to instant landfill, or alumni of Pitt, CMU and Carlow who are not fond of pennants or logos, this is your go to gift!
+The BIGGEST audience for my print is children and men!
+So, Pittsburgh women or men who do not know what to get for your husbands, buy a print!
+Or folks who have to come up with a memorable baby present but don’t want to contribute to instant landfill, buy a print!
+Or alumni of Pitt, CMU and Carlow who are not fond of pennants or logos, this is your go to gift!

-If you would like to discuss licencing any of my work shoot me a message through my site.
+If you would like to discuss licensing any of my work shoot me a message through my site.

 Share: